Glossary of Diverse Diversity Terms

 Repression

-Imposing principles or procedures on any group which prevent it operating in accordance with its own position, whether by requiring conformance to an external standard or by intimidation or harming of those who hold or otherwise find themselves in a different position, opinion or category.
+Imposing principles or procedures on any person or group of people which prevent them operating in accordance with their own position, whether by requiring conformance to an external standard or by intimidation or harming of those who hold or otherwise find themselves in a different position, opinion or category.
 Repression might be enforced through legislation, or through fear or shame or any other physical or psychological means to prevent people expressing their opinions, beliefs or identity.
 Repressive techniques would include any vilification, mockery, aggression or misrepresentation apparently intended to frighten, shame or malign a person or a group of people with a view to preventing them expressing their opinions, beliefs or identity.
-However it is not Repression merely to express disagreement or disapproval of a position or action, and claims of Repression must never be abused to Repress those who disagree (see Pseudo-Repressive Repression).
+However it is not Repression merely to express disagreement or disapproval of a position or action, and claims of Repression must never be abused to Repress those who disagree.
 Both sides of an argument must be heard.
 Those who merely disagree are not thereby inciting violence, and it is itself Repressive to accuse them of doing so in the hope of frightening them into silence.
 Such Repression could itself provoke violence by frustrating more moderate attempts to express opposition.
 Repression is dangerous to the stability of society and is likely to harm rather than secure the cause of peace.
 It can result from those wishing to silence or provoke their opponents for political gain failing to discriminate between expression and Repression, either through insufficient consideration of the issues or by intent.

 Safe for Truth